getnamingo/registry/docs/configuration.md

 #### 1.4.13.
 Extra Scheduled Notification Scripts

-In `/opt/registry/tests/`, you will find three important notification scripts:
+In `/opt/registry/tests/`, you will find three notification scripts:

 - `recent-domains.php`: Notifies about all domains registered in the last **week**.
 - `expiring-domains.php`: Sends notifications for domains expiring in **30, 7, and 1 days.**
 - `balance-notify.php`: Alerts registrars with **low or zero balance.**

+Some registries may wish to use these scripts and run them automatically.
+Each script includes comments at the beginning that explain the recommended cron job schedule.

 ## 2. Recommended Components and Integrations